-- Look at Appendix B. Answer questions P1-P7 which appear in the datalogger program.
-You may want to do this while in the lab so you can use the help functions in LoggerNet, if necessary. - Name one advantage and one disadvantage of using radar to measure rain rate as opposed to using a tipping bucket rain gauge.
+Please note there are more questions about programing dataloggers below this section.
+You may want to do this while in the lab so you can use the help functions in LoggerNet, if necessary.

+- 1. Name one advantage and one disadvantage of using radar to measure rain rate as opposed to using a tipping bucket rain gauge.
 If you need to review weather radar principles, consult Stull Ch.
 8, starting on p.
+240. /2

-240. /2 - 2.
-Explain how a Parsivel disdrometer: - a.
-Measures rain rate, /2 - b.
-Detects precipitation type. /2 - 3.
-Does a tipping-bucket rain gauge have a threshold (or minimum value)?
+- 2. Explain how a Parsivel disdrometer:

+- a.
+Measures rain rate, /1

+- b.
+Detects precipitation type. /1

+- 3. Does a tipping-bucket rain gauge have a threshold (or minimum value)?
 If so, how is rain rate defined below this value, if at all?
+Explain. /2

-Explain. /2 - 4.
-The figure below depicts the output from a weighing rain gauge showing rainfall accumulation versus time in hours (after midnight). - (a) What happened at 3:20? /1 - (b) What happened at 5:00? /1 - (c) When did it rain hardest? /1 - (d) What does the slope of this graph represent? /1 - (e) The output, after 5:00, might slowly decrease with time.
+- 4. The figure below depicts the output from a weighing rain gauge showing rainfall accumulation versus time in hours (after midnight).

+- (a) What happened at 3:20? /1

+- (b) What happened at 5:00? /1

+- (c) When did it rain hardest? /1

+- (d) What does the slope of this graph represent? /1

+- (e) The output, after 5:00, might slowly decrease with time.
 Why? /1